-In this section we focus on a potential application of the proposed method on knowledge sharing between participants.
-The basic idea is simple - participant's knowledge in a form of a prior (or posterior) pdf to be shared is transformed to a joint pdf of data in common of the cooperating participants.
-This pdf is communicated to the neighbour which exploits it using (5.4).
-A suitable transformation of the prior/posterior pdf to the joint pdf of data can be acquired using the predictive pdf (2.30) and, eventually, the decision strategy.
+This section is focused on a potential application of the proposed method on knowledge sharing between participants.
+The basic idea is simple: Participant's knowledge in a form of a prior (posterior) pdf to be shared is transformed to a joint pdf of data in common of the cooperating participants.
+This pdf is communicated to a neighbour, which exploits it using the relation (5.4).
+A suitable transformation of the prior pdf to the joint pdf of data can be acquired using the predictive pdf (2.30) and, eventually, the decision strategy.
 However, in a general case, which is shortly discussed at the end of this section, such a transformation is not so straightforward.

-In what follows we illustrate some features of the knowledge sharing based on communicating the predictive pdfs and application of (5.4).
-As the method is partially based on heuristics and suffers from a lack of the underlying theory we use a particular example for this purpose.
+In what follows, we illustrate some features of the knowledge sharing based on the communication of the predictive pdfs and application of (5.4).
+As the method is partially based on heuristics, and suffers from a lack of the underlying theory, we use a particular example for this purpose.
 The example employs parametric models from an exponential family.
 For simplicity, we use a static parametric models in a natural parameterization, which is slightly different from the more general one introduced by (2.38).
-Before we approach to the example itself, let us recall some basic facts related to estimation of parametric models from the exponential family [40].
+Before we approach to the example itself, let us recall some basic facts related to estimation of parametric models from an exponential family [18].